Bayern miss chance to secure title after loss at Mainz

 "That was too little from us in the first half, you can't win games like that, in terms of body language and our build up," said Bayern captain Manuel Neuer, who was at fault for the opening goal.

-"We weren't surprised by Mainz, who have been playing well and are fighting to stay up."

-Mainz made sure Bayern had to put the champagne back on ice by capitalising on the visitors' mistakes.
+Mainz made sure Bayern had to put the champagne back on ice by capitalising on the visitors' errors.

 With just three minutes gone, a speculative shot by Germany Under-21 striker Burkardt from the edge of the area deceived Neuer and flew into the Bayern net.